geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

 Robey, Jonathan M., and Elbridge Gerry Puckett.
-2019. &ldquo;Implementation of a Volume-of-Fluid Method in a Finite Element Code with Applications to Thermochemical Convection in a Density Stratified Fluid in the Earth&rsquo;s Mantle.&rdquo; *Computers & Fluids* 190 (2): 217&ndash;53. https://doi.org/<https://doi.org/10.1016/j.compfluid.2019.05.015>.
+2019. &ldquo;Implementation of a Volume-of-Fluid Method in a Finite Element Code with Applications to Thermochemical Convection in a Density Stratified Fluid in the Earth's Mantle.&rdquo; *Computers & Fluids* 190 (2): 217&ndash;53. https://doi.org/<https://doi.org/10.1016/j.compfluid.2019.05.015>.